freifunk-gluon/gluon/docs/user/site.rst

   and ``upgrade`` for existing configurations (where upgrades for existing deployments of low-flash devices are required).
 Defaults to ``0``.

-GLUON_FEATURES
-  Defines a list of features to include.
-Depending on the device, the feature list defined from this value is combined with the feature list for either the standard or the tiny device-class.
-The resulting feature list is used to generate the default package set.

-GLUON_FEATURES_standard
-  Defines a list of additional features to include or exclude for devices of the standard device-class.

-GLUON_FEATURES_tiny
-  Defines a list of additional features to include or exclude for devices of the tiny device-class.

-GLUON_SITE_PACKAGES
-  Defines a list of packages which should be installed in addition to the default package set.
-It is also possible to remove packages from the default set by prepending a minus sign to the package name.

-GLUON_SITE_PACKAGES_standard
-  Defines a list of additional packages to include or exclude for devices of the standard device-class.

-GLUON_SITE_PACKAGES_tiny
-  Defines a list of additional packages to include or exclude for devices of the tiny device-class.

 GLUON_RELEASE
   The current release version Gluon should use.